HomeLab Environment Setup

-Home network configurations usually involve the Optical Network Unit (ONU) as the entry point for the ISP connection, the R4S soft router (NanoPi R4S based on OpenWrt), and a Linksys hard router for managing the internal network.
-The objective of this article is to optimize network performance through bridge mode, reduce NAT conflicts, and utilize the R4S and Linksys to achieve efficient network management and wireless coverage.
+Home network configuration typically involves an optical modem as the entry point for the ISP connection, an R4S soft router (NanoPi R4S based on OpenWrt), and a Linksys hardware router for managing the internal network.
+The goal of this article is to optimize network performance through bridge mode, reduce NAT conflicts, and use the R4S and Linksys to achieve efficient network management and wireless coverage.

 Topology Diagram

-The ONU in bridge mode connects to the R4S WAN port.
-The R4S acts as the main router handling PPPoE.
-The Linksys connects its WAN port to the R4S LAN port and is set to bridge mode, functioning as a wireless access point.
+The optical modem in bridge mode connects to the R4S WAN port.
+The R4S serves as the main router and handles PPPoE.
+The Linksys connects its WAN port to the R4S LAN port and is set to bridge mode as a wireless access point.

 Reasons for Bridging

-- Prevent redundant NAT forwarding and avoid Double NAT issues that affect certain applications.
+- Prevent duplicate NAT forwarding and avoid double NAT issues that affect certain applications.

-- Reduce the network load on the ONU, as the ONU only handles photoelectric signal conversion and not routing.
+- Reduce the network load on the optical modem; the optical modem is only responsible for optical/electrical signal conversion and does not perform routing.

-- ONU functionality is limited.
-After bridging, the R4S or Linksys can provide more powerful routing capabilities.
+- The optical modem has limited functionality; after bridging, the R4S or Linksys can provide more powerful routing functions.

-- The ONU's WiFi signal is weak.
-After bridging, the Linksys can be used to provide better wireless coverage.
+- The optical modem’s WiFi signal is weak; after bridging, Linksys can provide better wireless coverage.

 Specific Configuration Steps